• Skip to primary navigation

 A few weeks back, my 7 and 10 year old neighbor buddies and I were supposed to get together and bake Raspberry Lemon Scones.
 I was really looking forward to it and I have a feeling those girls were just as excited as me.
 But, ya know, Covid-19 hit and instead of gathering in my kitchen to bake Raspberry Lemon Scones together, we have daily chats from across the street, that mostly consist of how we've kept busy and what we'd like to bake together when this is all over.

 Last weekend, my sweet neighbor turned 11.
-My heart aches for all of the kiddos that are stuck inside instead of out celebrating these important milestones.
-Even as adults it’s hard to wrap your mind around all that has happened, and continues to happen day after day.
+My heart aches for all of the kiddos who are stuck inside instead of out celebrating these important milestones.
+Even as adults it's hard to wrap your mind around all that has happened, and continues to happen day after day.
 But kids seem to have this resilient ability to adapt.
-From what I’ve seen through the eyes of my friends and neighbors, the kids are alright.
+From what I've seen through the eyes of my friends and neighbors, the kids are alright.

-Who knows, maybe all of this could end up being a much bigger and more important life lesson than anything they could have learned school over the course of a few months.
+Who knows, maybe all of this could end up being a much bigger and more important life lesson than anything they could have learned in school over the course of a few months.
 This outbreak is bringing families together in ways that have gone by the wayside.
 I see posts of kids helping out in the kitchen, making their parents breakfast in bed.
 And hopefully soon, baking these Raspberry Lemon Scones.

 In recent years, I've noticed an uptick of kids interested in cooking and baking.